chalin/code_excerpt_updater/README.md

 - `dir/file.ext.txt`<br>
    if the region is omitted

+If no such fragment is found, it will search the source directory (`--src-dir-path`) for a file named:

+- `dir/file.ext`

-If the updater can find the fragment file, it will replace the lines contained within the markdown code block with those from the fragment file, indenting each fragment file line as specified by the `indent-by` argument.
+If the updater finds a (fragment or original source) file, it will replace the lines contained within the markdown code block with those from that file, indenting each fragment file line as specified by the `indent-by` argument.

 For example, if `hello.dart.txt` contains the line "print('Hi');" then